-- 3. Start the command prompt at the PFM RM host, and then change the current directory to the folder in which PuTTY is installed. - 4.
-Execute the pscp command provided by PuTTY.
+- 3. Start the command prompt at the PFM RM host, and then execute the following command: - When using PuTTY as the SSH client

+Change the current directory to the folder in which PuTTY is installed, and then execute the pscp command provided by PuTTY.